-In 2017, the Company and Valroc made an application for eight tenements in the Marble Bar and Nullagine areas of the Pilbara Region, Western Australia (Fortescue Basin).
+In 2017, the Company and Valroc made an application for eight tenements in the Marble Bar and Nullagine areas of the Eastern Pilbara Region, Western Australia (Fortescue Basin).
 Granting of the Exploration Licences for all eight properties was completed in 2019.
 Four of these original eight Exploration Licences were surrendered in 2021, leaving Valroc with four Exploration Licences tenements.

 In 2022, Valroc increased its property package with the addition of six Exploration Licences, which were acquired 100% by staking.
-Valroc continued to add to its Mosquito Creek Basin properties by entering into an agreement to acquire two Prospecting Licences (the "Tenements").
+Valroc continued to add to its Mosquito Creek Basin ("MCB") properties by entering into an agreement to acquire two Prospecting Licences (the "Tenements").
 As consideration for the acquisition of the Tenements, the Company made a cash payment of AUD\$15,000 (\$13,452) to the vendor of the Tenements as a reimbursement of historical expenditures and issued 1.0 million shares in the capital of the Company fair valued at \$45,000 based on the quoted market price of the Company's shares at the issue date.

 In 2023, Valroc increased its property package with the addition of three Exploration Licences acquired 100% by staking and decided to forfeit one tenement, which was an isolated tenement located further to the south of all the other tenements.
-The Company is making efforts to further consolidate its property holdings by way of acquisition of other surrounding tenements.
+The Company is making efforts to further consolidate its property holdings by way of acquisition of other surrounding tenements within the MCB.

-In 2024, Valroc currently holds 14 tenements (8 Exploration and 6 Prospecting licences) in Eastern Pilbara.
+As of September 30, 2024, Valroc holds 14 tenements (8 Exploration and 6 Prospecting licences) in the Eastern Pilbara and specifically within the MCB.
+There are no NSRs or other royalties attached to any of the 14 tenements.